MLHale/nebraska-gencyber-modules/2021/online_safety_and_privacy/README.md

 This version also integrates with Pipl: [https://www.maltego.com/transform-hub/pipl/](https://www.maltego.com/transform-hub/pipl/)

-Open source information is not only about people but also IoT devices.
-Shodan is a search engine for things connected to the internet, where you can search for specific terms like the brand of a camera and the software version number.
-E.g. [https://www.shodan.io/search?query=linux+upnp+avtech](https://www.shodan.io/search?query=linux+upnp+avtech) searches for linux based IP surveillance technologies developed by [Avtech](https://avtech.com/Products/Network_Cameras/).

-Often, attackers start by gathering information about people from prior breaches.
+Attackers can also gather information about people and their password preferences from prior breaches.
 A `breach` is an attack that has penetrated a network or system of a company.
-You may have heard of breaches like the __target data breach__ or the __sony data breach__.
+You may have heard of breaches like the __Target data breach__ or the __Equifax data breach__.
 These breaches exposed a lot of information about a lot of people.
 Attackers use prior breach information to focus their efforts and to zone in on targets for further exploitation.
 Security researchers have tried to help protect people online by compiling lists of known breaches to alert people that their information may have been exposed in prior attacks.
 You can find out if your information is included in a prior breach by visiting a website called [https://haveibeenpwned.com](https://haveibeenpwned.com).
 It helps you identify if you or your family's information has been exposed in a data breach.
 Try searching your own email or someone in your family.
+It even supports a [password lookup](https://haveibeenpwned.com/Passwords).

+Open source information is not only about people but also IoT devices.
+[Shodan](https://www.shodan.io) is a search engine for things connected to the internet, where you can search for specific terms like the brand of a camera or the software version number running on a IoT device.
+E.g. [https://www.shodan.io/search?query=linux+upnp+avtech](https://www.shodan.io/search?query=linux+upnp+avtech) searches for linux based IP surveillance technologies developed by [Avtech](https://avtech.com/Products/Network_Cameras/).
+You can even find systems that control critical infrastructure like power and water [https://www.shodan.io/search?query=atvise](https://www.shodan.io/search?query=atvise).
+Scary!

 ### Geolocation